-Departmental advisors are the main point of contact for students in their first year.
-The primary responsibility of these advisors is to help students select courses and provide early mentorship until a research mentor (dissertation committee chair) is chosen.
-In the first semester, advisors and students meet to lay out a preliminary plan of study outlining the courses to be taken for the degree (see Section 3.
+Departmental advisors are the main point of contact for students in their first and second year.
+The primary responsibility of the advisors is to help students select courses and provide early mentorship until a research mentor (dissertation committee chair) is chosen.
+In the first semester, advisors and students meet to lay out a preliminary Plan of Study outlining the courses to be taken for the degree (see Section 3.
 Program Requirements).
 It is recommended that you check-in with the departmental advisor each semester to ensure you are staying on track.
+For the 2019-2020 academic year three departmental advisors are Drs.
+Gao (OEHS), Innes (EPID) and Zullig (SBHS).